NYSE-DB lobby in Europe to save deal: source

 The antitrust staff's move, which NYSE and Deutsche Boerse had been expecting since at least late last month, places the deal to create the world's largest exchange operator on the brink of collapse.

 The takeover of NYSE Euronext, announced in February last year, capped a wave of bourse merger plans globally.
-Most other proposed transactions in the global exchanges industry, including bids by the LES (LSE.L), Singapore Exchange Ltd (SGXL.SI) and Nasdaq OMX Group (NDAQ.O), have since failed.
+Most other proposed transactions in the global exchanges industry, including bids by the LES, Singapore Exchange Ltd and Nasdaq OMX Group, have since failed.

 NYSE and Deutsche Boerse plan to meet with the commissioners as well as senior government officials in various European countries in the coming days to make their case and persuade the commissioners to overturn the staff's recommendation, the source said.